VUEngine/libgccvb-Barebone/readme.md

-# libgcvb Barebone
+# libgccvb Barebone

 Barebone project to be used as the foundation of new libgccvb-based projects.

-Check out the following guide on how to configure VUEngine Studio for libgcvb: https://www.vuengine.dev/documentation/setup/usage-with-other-libraries/
+Check out the following guide on how to configure VUEngine Studio for libgccvb: https://www.vuengine.dev/documentation/setup/usage-with-other-libraries/

 ## License